Responsible Travel Guide: Thailand

 Marvel at the towering skyscrapers and busy crowds of Tokyoites, both of which fight for space in one the largest cities on the globe.
 Around 25% of all Japanese live in the capital, bringing Tokyo’s total population to over 12 million.

-Yet, beyond the crowds and neon lights, Tokyo has a charm that lies in the details: the quirky fashions of Harajuku, a flavoursome bowl of soba noodles and the tranquillity of the Emperor’s Imperial Gardens during sakura (cherry blossom) season.
+Yet, beyond the crowds and neon lights, Tokyo has a charm that lies in the details: the quirky fashions of Harajuku, a flavorsome bowl of soba noodles and the tranquility of the Emperor’s Imperial Gardens during sakura (cherry blossom) season.

 You’ll be staying at The Gate Hotel Kaminarimon in the Asakusa district (breakfast included).
 The hotel is a stone’s throw from the “Thunder God” Gate of Kaminarimon, which leads up to Senso-ji, Tokyo’s oldest temple.